jnozzi/cocoadev.com/SiteContent/General/SpinningCoinOpenGLCodeSample.markdown

 Hi--

-Anyone know of a code sample out there which shows how to do a spinning coin in [[OpenGL]]?
+Anyone know of a code sample out there which shows how to do a spinning coin in General/OpenGL?

 Thanks!